hellopao/koa-ln/README.md

 - `dateFormat` {string}

- date format of the log's filename, defaults to Y-M-D
+ date format of the log's filename, defaults to YYYY-MM-DD

 - `format` {string| Function}